XHunter74/Mongo-Test/README.md

 ### API Endpoints
 API endpoints are defined in the `Controllers/` folder.
 For example, `DataController.cs` handles CRUD operations for data entities.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Contact
-For questions or support, please contact [your-email@example.com].